Learning to translate by learning to communicate

-We evaluate a UNMT baseline and our two proposed EC fine-tuning pipelines on translation performance for each language pair.
+We evaluate a UNMT baseline and our two proposed EC-FT pipelines on translation performance for each language pair.
 Checkpoints are picked by highest mean BLEU on the validation set.
-For our final evaluation, we report BLEU score in both translation directions for each language pair.
-In the remainder of this section, we describe the training for each of our models.
-More extensive details can be found in Appendix~\ref{sec:appendix_params}.
+We first describe these models and then our evaluation.
+More extensive details can be found in Appendix~\ref{appendix:main_params}.

-\paragraph{Baseline} For our UNMT baseline, we start with mBART-25 and perform iterative backtranslation for 8192 steps in each direction (language pairs are trained independently). mBART employs language control tokens at the beginning of sequences, but it is \textit{not} pre-trained to decode one language from another \citep{liu-etal-2020-multilingual-denoising}, which is a key feature of backtranslation.
-We employ a similar solution to that of the mBART authors.
+\paragraph{Baseline} For our UNMT baseline, we start with mBART-25 and perform iterative backtranslation for 8192 steps in each direction. mBART employs language control tokens at the beginning of sequences, but it is \textit{not} pre-trained to decode one language from another \citep{liu-etal-2020-multilingual-denoising}, which is a key feature of (back-)translation.
 To overcome the model's tendency to copy the input sequence to the output, we establish language-controlled generation using language control tokens and language masks \citep{liu-etal-2020-multilingual-denoising}.
 Concretely, we obtain token counts from the mBART training data, and these are used to create a logit mask, only allowing the model to generate tokens which make up the top $p$ percent of the probability mass of the data in the given language.